ianstormtaylor/slate/docs/walkthroughs/05-using-commands.md

       renderElement={renderElement}
       renderMark={renderMark}
       onChange={newValue => setValue(newValue)}
-      // Replace the `onKeyDown` logic with your new methods. onKeyDown={event => {
+      // Replace the `onKeyDown` logic with our new commands. onKeyDown={event => {
         if (!event.ctrlKey) {
           return